14 facts you didn't Know about the Ocean

 In fact, National Geographic has created several series of maps showing how the earth would look like if all the ice in glaciers and ice sheets melted.
 Sea levels would rise by 262 feet covering cities and countries while radically changing how continents look and wiping out the entire population.

 Through carbon emissions, the rate of global warming rises, this then causes ice sheets and glaciers to melt rapidly.
 Habitats of arctic creatures lost and sea levels rising.
-As coastlines go up we are losing many islands, villages and communities globally through the impact of our carbon emissions.
-Businesses, organisations and corporations around the world are responsible for not only their carbon footprint but to lead society to be conscious of their impact on the environment.
+As coastlines go up we are losing many islands, villages, and communities globally through the impact of our carbon emissions.
+Businesses, organizations, and corporations around the world are responsible for not only their carbon footprint but to lead society to positively impact our environment.

 11. 75% of the world’s active and dormant volcanoes are in the Ring of Fire, an area in the basin go the Pacific Ocean.